 We believe that refugees and asylum seekers should be welcomed, supported and integrated into our communities from day one.

-The strategy focused on six key themes:
+The strategy focuses on seven key themes:

-- needs of dispersed asylum seekers
+- needs of asylum seekers

-- employability and welfare
+- employability and welfare rights

-- communities and social connections
+- communities, culture and social connections

 A final report on the progress made under the New Scots strategy was published in March 2017.

 Reports were previously published relating to: